 You may return all or a portion of Pell Grant funds that you are otherwise eligible to receive, as long as this action is taken during the same award year.
-You must provide our Student Financial Services Department a signed, written statement clearly indicating that you are returning Pell Grant funds for which you are otherwise eligible and that you understand that those funds may not be available once the award year is over.
-After the statement is submitted, you will then need to return the funds directly to the STC Cashiers Office.
+You must deliver to our Student Financial Services Department a signed, written statement clearly indicating that you are returning Pell Grant funds for which you are otherwise eligible and that you understand that those funds may not be available once the award year is over.
+After the statement is submitted, you will then need to return the funds directly to the South Texas College Cashiers Office.